 - a workforce that isn’t excited or motivated by the prospect of using yet another drag and drop editor to repetitively create reports.

 - Features that are heavily constrained by the need to be self service.
 Why?
-Achieving a flexible data processing and transformation system is pretty abstract and not easily understandable for users whose primary skills are in marketing rather than data manipulation and software.
+Achieving a flexible data processing and transformation system is pretty abstract.
+It is not easy for users whose primary skills are in marketing rather than data manipulation and software.

 - A vendor who acts like a truant.
 Being remote from end customer contact and reporting delivery severely limits the organisational learning the vendor gains.
-The devil truly is in the detail of the data and the real challenges involved in producing marketing reports.
+The devil truly is in the detail of the data.
+There are real challenges involved in producing marketing reports.

 - Inappropriate incentives.
-The innovation tends to be dominated by technical capability push whilst the influence of market pull is minimised (because it isn’t informed by the end user of the marketing reports).
-In other words new features are created “because we can” – rather than “because the end user wanted or valued it”.
+The innovation tends to be dominated by technical capability push.
+But the influence of market pull is minimised (because it isn’t informed by the end user of the marketing reports).
+In other words new features are created “because we can”; rather than “because the end user wanted or valued it”.

-- A system that simply re-displays the data available from online systems without radical transformation.
+- Often systems simply re-display the data available from online systems without radical transformation.
 This makes creating information of real value to your customers much harder, if not impossible.
-And leads to stories that are hard to retell.
+And this means persuasive stories are hard to tell.

-- The development of monthly subscription services has discouraged the development of formal requirements documentation.
-When systems required upfront investment measured in the £10,000s formal requirements were seen as essential.
+- The development of monthly subscription services has discouraged the creation of formal requirements documentation.
+When systems required visible investment measured in the £10,000s formal requirements were seen as essential.
 Extensive consultancy support was also a natural part.
 The organisation procuring the solution worked harder to make sure the purchased facilities were “fit for purpose” in the medium and longer term.